Morshedul530/Morshedul530/README.md

 - Expertise in Blackbox Testing (Unit, System Integration, Smoke, Sanity, Regression, UAT (Alpha, Beta) and Ad-hoc testing

-Currently, I am working at Akijbashir Group as a Software Engineer (QA), where I am responsible for ensuring the quality and performance of software systems through both manual and automated testing.
+Currently, I am working at Akijbashir Group as a Sr. Software Engineer (QA), where I am responsible for ensuring the quality and performance of software systems through both manual and automated testing.
 In addition to my QA responsibilities, I have also conducted onboarding training sessions for new employees.
 These sessions provide a comprehensive introduction to the ERP system, tailored to each department’s specific workflows and the employees’ daily tasks, ensuring efficient adaptation and productive usage of the system.

 In my previous experience, I conducted training for a microfinance project owned by Palli Karma-Sahayak Foundation (PKSF).
 As a software support engineer of M360ICT, I presented all developed software solutions—including the ERP system—to end-users.
 This involved preparing user manuals, addressing functional queries, and helping users transition smoothly into the digital workflow environment.
 This experience significantly strengthened my communication, instructional, and troubleshooting abilities.